Well, as usual, I’ve got a lot of territory to cover with this one.

 While there, he came up with an idea for a new kind of superhero, one who would conquer not with fists or firepower, but with love.
 “Fine,” said his wife, Elizabeth.
 “But make her a woman.”

 Wonder Woman appeared in 1941, written by Marston (as Charles Moulton), who believed her to be a model of that era’s unconventional, liberated woman.
-Oddly, though, in his original series, Diana goes back to America with Steve Trevor, not because she wants to save the world, but because she’s got a mad crush on the stranded pilot.
-Meanwhile some of the ancient goddesses are urging the queen — Diana’s mother — that “American liberty and freedom must be preserved!
+Oddly, though, in his original series, Diana accompanies Steve Trevor back to America not because she wants to save the world, but because she’s got a mad crush on the pilot who’s been stranded on her island.
+Meanwhile some of the ancient Olympian goddesses are urging the queen — Diana’s mother — that “American liberty and freedom must be preserved!
 You must send with Capt.
 Trevor your strongest and wisest Amazon — the finest of your wonder women [a popular phrase in 1941].
 For America, the last citadel of democracy, and of equal rights for women, needs your help!”

 And so the queen sets up a tournament of Amazons, and declares that the winner “will go forth to fight for liberty and freedom and all womankind!”